Something wonderful is happening in Pompano Beach!

 Some Highlights of Our New Downtown Include:

-9 Acres of Parks & Green Space
+9 Acres of Public Open Green Space

 New Jobs